-The tutorials cover all kind of technical tasks ranging from simple ones like uploading PDF files to your Amazon S3 account, to more complex ones like learning how to use a screencasting software like Camtasia.
+The tutorials cover all kinds of technical tasks, from simple ones like uploading PDF files to your Amazon S3 account to more complex ones like learning how to use screencasting software like Camtasia.

-Plus, there is an entire collection of tutorials around using the Kajabi course platform for building and launching your online course.
+Plus, there is an entire collection of tutorials using the Kajabi course platform to build and launch your online course.

-The Resources section will give you an organized and curated list of all the tools and platforms you are likely to need while creating and launching an online course.
+The Resources section will give you an organized and curated list of all the tools and platforms you will need while creating and launching an online course.

 So you get things like a recommended list of websites for getting stock photography, design tools, course recording software, etc.

 Plus, you also get recommendations around additional pieces of training to dive deeper into some of the specific areas where you’re most likely to need more help.

 You also get access to a Q&A vault that covers Frequently Asked Questions for all the course modules and some of the bonus sections.